l3r4nd/Pseudo-Bot/README.md

 * [Halite Forums](https://forums.halite.io/)

-Thanks to Two Sigma for hosting the competition.
+Thanks to Two Sigma for hosting this wonderful competition.